cydonia1978/matrix-nomi/README.md

 - Keep all Matrix usernames and passwords saved safely
 - Bots from different homeservers *can* join your Aria room, if federation is enabled
-- If you have issues, message Lucian or Cydonia for help
+- If you have issues, message Cydonia for help

 ---

-Welcome to Lucid Signal 🖤